Flitcham, Norfolk

 Flitcham is a village and civil parish in the English county of Norfolk.
 The village is located 7.1 mi north-east of King's Lynn and 33 mi north-west of Norwich, along the River Babingley.

 Together with the villages of West Newton, Shernborne and Anmer, Flitcham forms part of the Royal Sandringham Estate.

+Etymology

+Flitcham's name is of Anglo-Saxon origin and derives from the Old English for a village or settlement where 'flitches' of bacon were cured.
+There is, however, an alternate local theory that Flitcham's name derives from Felix-ham as the site of Saint Felix's original monastery after he arrived in East Anglia in the Seventh Century.

 History

-Flitcham's name is of Anglo-Saxon origin and derives from the Old English for a village or settlement where 'flitches' of Bacon were produced.

 In 1948, the site of a Roman villa was excavated close to Denbeck Wood, within the parish.
-After excavation, the villa was found to have glazed windows, a tessellated floor and a small courtyard flanker by other buildings from the same period.
+After excavation, the villa was found to have glazed windows, a tessellated floor and a small courtyard flanked by other buildings from the same period.
 Further artefacts, including coins, pottery and metalwork dating from the Third and Forth Centuries, have been discovered close to the site and across the parish.
 Another possible Roman building has been identified close to the course of the River Babingley.
 In addition, the Denbeck Wood excavations also led to the discovery of several Anglo-Saxon artefacts including brooches, pottery and several fittings.